mystyButterfly/therapy/README.md

 # Therapy [therapy.great-site.net](https://therapy.great-site.net/)
-A full-stack project to help doctors in their work.
+A full-stack project aimed to help doctors in their work.
 Please be aware that some content has been temporarily removed due to intellectual property considerations.

 Create a new account or use an activated one test@mail.com pwd:123